Noise safety training requirements following a noise assessment

 2(b) Organisation etc measures

-What is being done to control risks by means other than hearing protection, so things like any job rotation, what physical barriers around certain machinery, choice of low-noise cutting heads, maintenance routines, etc.
+What is being done to control risks by means other than hearing protection, so things like any job rotation, physical controls such as enclosures around certain machinery, choice of low-noise cutting heads, maintenance routines, etc.

 2(c) Exposure limits